 Important: in some cluster configurations, you need to be a cluster admin to install a CRD (it’s a operation that should be done only once for the entire cluster).
 The kamel

-binary will help you troubleshoot.
 If you want to work on a development cluster like Minishift or Minikube, you can easily follow the dev cluster setup guide.

 Once the cluster is prepared and the operator installed in the current namespace: